 Mikael Odder Nielsen, the Aalborg course leader, explains: “We wanted to see if we could make people’s mental health better, reduce social isolation, and help them get back into the labour market via culture.”
 A mix of different activities aims to accomplish that goal.

 The power of music for mental wellbeing is a key component of Kulturvitaminer.
 In collaboration with the Aalborg Symphony Orchestra, participants can watch rehearsals and live performances.
 Watching music performed live has been proven to reduce stress.
 Furthermore, groups sing together (which releases dopamine and creates a feeling of belonging) and listen to playlists developed by music therapists

 Additionally, there are visits to the theatre to watch new productions and receive training by actors.
 During coaching sessions, participants are trained in body language to prepare them for job interviews.
 Moreover, they visit the local art museum and take part in creative workshops — proven to increase resilience.

 Another unusual approach is that librarians read to participants for two hours.
-Most people will not have had books read to them since they were children, making it an emotional experience: “I spent so much of my life reading to others, but this time I needed help, and I felt taken care of.
+Most people, have not had books read to them since childhood, making it an emotional experience: “I spent so much of my life reading to others, but this time I needed help.
+I felt taken care of.
 It was very powerful,” explained Mortenson.
 Brain scans have shown that reading a book stimulates neural pathways, thereby increasing empathy and wellbeing.

 As research has shown the positive effect of nature on mental health, Kulturvitaminer also offers guided nature walks.
 “These are also valuable in terms of seeing how slowly things grow, in contrast to our busy modern lives,” states Nielsen.